 - Understanding all gender issues around equality, diversity and inclusion

 Dannie is the Founder of Flaming Leadership.
 She is a senior training consultant and executive coach who specialises in Communication, Personal Impact, Creativity and Women’s Leadership.
 Dannie has been designing, developing and delivering training for over 20 years across a wide range of business, educational and charity sectors.

 She is also a published author, acting coach, singer/songwriter, actor and award-winning theatre director.
 Dannie founded Creative Wavelengths, a linguistic and diagnostic tool for Creativity and Innovation in Organisations in 2017, following her acclaimed TEDx talk ‘The Inconvenient Truth for Culture’ in 2015.

 Her work brings issues around women’s leadership and the accomplishment of gender parity to the centre of the table, giving people the implementable skills with which to initiate change.
-She is a regular public speaker and guest panellist for a range of issues around women and the realities what they face at work and in society.
+She is a regular public speaker and guest panellist on a range of issues around women and the realities that they face at work and in society.

 Kemi is a specialist in strategic leadership and impactful speaking work.
 She has been the President of the Nigerian UK Housing Society for the last 12 years and the driving force behind the successful implementation of high-quality housing management training.

 Kemi has also been a powerful board member for both Bromley Racial Equality Council (BREC) and Housing for Women.
 She has vast experience as a facilitator and speaker at a large number of conferences and is Flaming Leadership’s expert on the intersectionality that Black Women face, and the specific issues they are confronted with in Leadership.